GetJobber/atlantis/docs/proposals/TimePicker.md

 The mobile version should use native time pickers.

 A screen reader should read the full component value in a normal way.

-_{Describe the accessibility concerns for the component.
-Should it be keyboard navigatable?
-Should it capture input, what should a screen reader see when it's focused?}_